-The parent company of Better Mortgage is going public through a merger with a blank-check firm, raising $778 million it can use to grow not only its mortgage business, but also its real estate brokerage and title insurance businesses.
+The parent company of Better Mortgage is going public through a merger with a blank-check firm that is expected to raise $778 million it can use to grow not only its mortgage business, but also its real estate brokerage and title insurance businesses.

 Merging with Aurora Acquisition Corp. — a special purpose acquisition company (SPAC) — enables Better HoldCo to fast-track the IPO process.
 Aurora closed its IPO on March 8.
-Now, existing backer SoftBank is investing another $1.5 billion in the merger, which values the company at $7.7 billion and leaves existing Better management and founder and CEO Vishal Garg in place.
+Now, existing backer SoftBank is investing another $1.5 billion in the merger, which is expected to close in the fourth quarter and values the company at $7.7 billion.

 The mortgage industry has been riding a boom in refinancing — and tapping Wall Street to raise funds for growth.
 United Wholesale Mortgage closed what was the largest-ever SPAC deal in January, and Rocket Mortgage parent Rocket Companies raised $1.8 billion in a July 2020 IPO.
 And just last week, Genworth Mortgage Insurance Corp. announced a partial IPO.